phunware/maas-dataex-android-sdk/README.md

 Data Exchange SDK [![Language](https://img.shields.io/badge/Kotlin-1.3-%234c20f0.svg)]() [![Release](https://img.shields.io/badge/Release-0.1.0-%234c20f0.svg)]()
 =====
-The `Data Exchange SDK` enables publishers/app developers to earn PhunCoin and Phun Token by incorporating the SDK into their applications and exposing their users to the PhunWallet application.
+The `Data Exchange SDK` enables publishers/app developers to earn PhunCoin and PhunToken by incorporating the SDK into their applications and exposing their users to the PhunWallet application.

-In addition to contributing users to the data exchange - developers can also send app usage events for users - and earn PhunCoin and Phun Token when app activity is used by brands as audiences.
+In addition to contributing users to the data exchange - developers can also send app usage events for users - and earn PhunCoin and PhunToken when app activity is used by brands as audiences.

 An easy to use dashboard in the Phunware MaaS portal (maas.phunware.com) provides a dashboard for developers to see their balances and track engagement from their users into the ecosystem.